Faculty & Staff

 “Contestação de Normas e Ameaça à Paz e à Segurança Regional e Internacional: A Facilidade Excessiva de Acesso a Armas”, Contexto Internacional: vol. 33, 2, 2012.

 "Warming to a Redefinition of International Security- The Formation of a Norm against Climate Change", Journal of International Relations , 24(3), 2010, 271-292.

 No More Arms for Atrocities: the US signs the Arms Trade Treaty by Academic Council of the United Nations, November 2013.

 Why Arming the Syrian Rebels is not the Answer, by Academic Council of the United Nations, August 2013.

 The Power of Global Norms by Academic Council of the United Nations, August 2013.

 Selected Professional Activities:

-- Annual course on Disarmament Diplomacy and Humanitarian Action at the United Nations in Geneva.
-For more information on this International Study Opportunity take a look at the video below: [insert video]
+Annual course on Disarmament Diplomacy and Humanitarian Action at the United Nations in Geneva.
+For more information on this International Study Opportunity take a look at the video below: Recent Courses Taught:

 - INTL 3400- International Conflict and Negotiation